Automated Paper Core Cleaning System for a Paper Converting Operation

 The Solution: An Automated Cleaning System Built Around the Process and the People Running It

-Applied Motion Systems engineered a fully automated core cleaning machine that takes operators out of the loop completely, not as an afterthought, but as the central design requirement.
+Applied Motion Systems engineered a fully automated core cleaning machine with one central design requirement: take operators out of the loop completely.

-Before we specified anything, we needed to understand how the cores actually moved through the facility, where the process broke down, and what the team maintaining the equipment would need from a system like this.
-That’s where the design started.
+Before specifying anything, we needed to understand how cores moved through the facility, how broke created by the system is processed, where these processes broke down, and what the maintenance team would need from the system.
+This is where the design started.

 What we built integrates roll handling equipment principles with precision motion control and integrated machine guarding systems.

 Operator injuries eliminated.
-Manual core slabbing – sharp tools, heavy broke, repetitive strain – was removed from the workflow entirely.
+AMS removed manual core slabbing — sharp tools, heavy broke, repetitive strain — from the workflow entirely.

 Core service life extended significantly.
-Because the automated saw cleans cores without the surface damage of repeated manual cutting, parent roll cores complete far more production cycles before retirement.
+The automated saw cleans cores without surface damage.
+Parent roll cores complete far more production cycles before retirement.
 Less waste, lower consumable spend, and a sustainability gain that compounds with every run.

 Paper machine downtime reduction.
 A consistent supply of properly cleaned, structurally sound cores means fewer turn-up failures tied to damaged cores.
 More predictable uptime.
 Fewer unplanned stops.
-The kind of operational stability that’s hard to attribute to a single change, until you make the change and notice its absence.
+That kind of operational stability is hard to attribute to a single change — until you make it and notice its absence.

 Labor redeployed to higher-value work.
 The hours that used to go into manual core preparation could now go elsewhere.
-That’s a common outcome of well-designed industrial automation systems in paper converting environments, and it’s one worth naming plainly: the machine does the dangerous, repetitive work so people don’t have to.
+That’s a common outcome of well-designed industrial automation in paper converting environments, and worth naming plainly: the machine does the dangerous, repetitive work so people don’t have to.

 About Applied Motion Systems